CAIJ-UW/ATIP-OCR/README.md

 ## Let's get started

 ### Tutorial (compatible with MacOS & Linux):
-The goal of this tutorial is to walk you through how to render your scanned, image-based format ATI/FOI disclosures into a machine-readable and searchable text-based format.
-ThFor learning purposes, we recommend following the steps using one of the sample ATI disclosures provided in the repository.
+The goal of this tutorial is to walk you through how to render your scanned, image-based format documents into a machine-readable, text-based format.
+For learning purposes, we recommend following the steps using one of the sample ATI/FOI disclosures provided in the repository.

 #### Step one: download the repository
 Download the repository, unzip the folder, and save it locally on your computer's harddrive.